Close Menu

 How do you stop overpacking without feeling unprepared?

-Replace fear with systems: one nicer outfit, a tiny emergency kit, and a buy-when-needed rule for non-critical items.
+Replace fear with systems: one nicer outfit, a tiny emergency kit with boundaries, and a buy-when-needed rule for non-critical items.

 What capsule wardrobe rule works best for real trips?